Machine Learning for Product Managers

 “These artificial intelligence techniques are the present and the future of Google, maybe of all technology.
 Maybe of everything.” — Steven Levy

-Originally published: July 27, 2016
+Originally Published: July 27, 2016

-Ken Norton is an executive coach who spent more than fourteen years at Google where he led product initiatives for Docs, Calendar, Google Mobile Maps, and GV (formerly Google Ventures).
+Ken Norton is an executive coach who works with product leaders.
+He spent more than 14 years at Google where he built products used by more than 3 billion people.

 • MOST POPULAR